-30 22:43 Some later manuscripts do not contain verses 43 or 44.
+$^{^{30}}$ 22:43 Some later manuscripts do not contain verses 43 or 44.

-Those who had taken Jesus prisoner took him away into the 54 house of the high priest.
+Those who had taken Jesus prisoner took him away into the house of the high priest.
 Peter followed at a distance.
-But, when 55 they had lit a fire in the centre of the courtyard and had all sat down there, Peter seated himself in the middle of them.
+But, when they had lit a fire in the centre of the courtyard and had all sat down there, Peter seated himself in the middle of them.

 - Presently a maidservant saw him sitting near the blaze of the fire.
 She looked carefully at him and said, "Why, this man was - one of his companions!"
 But Peter denied it.
 "I do not know - him," he replied.
-A little while afterward someone else a man - saw him and said, "Why, you are one of them!" - "No," Peter said, "I am not."
-About an hour later another man 59 declared positively, "This man also was certainly with him.
-Why, - he is a Galilean!"
+A little while afterward someone else a man saw him and said, "Why, you are one of them!" - "No," Peter said, "I am not."
+About an hour later another man declared positively, "This man also was certainly with him.
+Why, - 60 he is a Galilean!"
 But Peter said, "I do not know what you are speaking about."
 Instantly, while he was still speaking, a cock - crowed.
-And the Master turned and looked at Peter; and Peter remembered the words that the Master had said to him - "Before - a cock has crowed today, you will disown me three times"; and he went outside and wept bitterly. - 63 The men who held Jesus kept making sport of him and beating him.
+And the Master turned and looked at Peter; and Peter remembered the words that the Master had said to him "Before - a cock has crowed today, you will disown me three times"; and he went outside and wept bitterly. - The men who held Jesus kept making sport of him and beating - 64 him.
 They blindfolded him and then questioned him.
-"Now play 64 - the prophet," they said.
+"Now play - the prophet," they said.
 "Who was it that struck you?"
-And they 65 heaped many other insults on him. - At daybreak the assembly of the elders of the people met 66 both the chief priests and the teachers of the Law - and took - Jesus before their High Council.
-"If you are the Christ," they said, "tell us so." - "If I tell you," replied Jesus, "you will not believe me; and, if I 68 question you, you will not answer.
+And they heaped many other insults on him. - At daybreak the assembly of the elders of the people met both the chief priests and the teachers of the Law and took - 67 Jesus before their High Council.
+"If you are the Christ," they said, "tell us so." - "If I tell you," replied Jesus, "you will not believe me; and, if I question you, you will not answer.
 But from this hour the Son of Man will be seated on the right hand of God Almighty." - "Are you, then, the Son of God?" they all asked.
-"It is true," 70 answered Jesus, "I am."
+"It is true," answered Jesus, "I am."
 At this they exclaimed, "Why do we want any more evidence?
 We have heard it ourselves from his own lips!"

-23 Then they all rose in a body and led Jesus before Pilate.
+Then they all rose in a body and led Jesus before Pilate.
 And they began to accuse him, "This is a man whom we found misleading our people, preventing them from paying taxes to the Emperor, and giving out that he himself is 'Christ, a king.'"

 "Are you the king of the Jews?"
 Pilate asked him.
 "It is true," replied Jesus.
 But Pilate, turning to the chief priests and the people, said, "I do not see anything to find fault with in this man."
 But they insisted, "He is stirring up the people by his teaching all through Judea; he began with Galilee and has now come here."
-Hearing this, Pilate asked if the man was a Galilean; and, having satisfied himself that Jesus came under Herod's jurisdiction, he sent him to Herod, who also was at Jerusalem at 8 the time.
-When Herod saw Jesus, he was exceedingly pleased, for he had been wanting to see him for a long time, having heard a great deal about him; and he was hoping to see some sign given by him.
-So he questioned him at some length, but Jesus made no reply.
+Hearing this, Pilate asked if the man was a Galilean;

+and, having satisfied himself that Jesus came under Herod's jurisdiction, he sent him to Herod, who also was at Jerusalem at o reply.
 Meanwhile the chief priests and the teachers of the Law stood by and vehemently accused him.
 And Herod, with his soldiers, treated Jesus with scorn; he mocked him by throwing a gorgeous robe around him, and then sent him back to Pilate.
-And Herod and Pilate became friends that very day,